UMS Chancellor Malloy to school counselors: Affordability, debt reduction and

 Apply for free to all seven Maine public universities: The cost of college attendance includes more than tuition and fees.
 Financial aid eligibility and the cost of attendance vary by institution and for individual students.
 Students can learn more about Maine’s public universities and get started with their free undergraduate application to one or all seven institutions by visiting:

-Four examples of affordability: Maine’s public university commitment to affordability and financial aid investments are paying off for Maine students and their families (link to Maine values affordability Infographic):
+Four examples of affordability: Maine’s public university commitment to affordability and financial aid investments are paying off for Maine students and their families:

 4-in-10 first-year Maine students are attending with tuition and fee coverage: More than 40% of first-time, degree-seeking Maine students (1,142) who filed the Free Application for Federal Student Aid (FAFSA) were able to attend Maine’s public universities last year with tuition and fees completely covered through a combination of state and federal grants, institutional gift aid and private scholarships.